wcasper/math107spring2022/_posts/2022-01-24-Week-1-Lecture-1.md

 sin(pi)
 exp(1)
 ```
-Note that by default **all** inputs for trigonnometric functions are in radians instead of degrees, which incidentally is how things should always be once you've taken calculus.
+Note that by default **all** inputs for trigonometric functions are in radians instead of degrees, which incidentally is how things should always be once you've taken calculus.

 ### Variables
 We can create variables using the = symbol.